Drug proves effective against virus as economic damage rises

 “The virus has done a lot of damage to the economy, and there is just so much uncertainty now,” said Mark Zandi, chief economist at Moody’s Analytics.

-In other developments, British raised its death toll to more than 26,000 after adding more than 3,800 nursing home deaths that were previously not included.
+In other developments, Britain raised its death toll to more than 26,000 after adding more than 3,800 nursing home deaths that were previously not included.

-With the crisis easing in places like Italy, France and Spain, European governments are turning their attention to rethinking public transportation to get their economies running again without setting off a second wave of infections.
+With the crisis easing in places like Italy, France and Spain, European governments are making adjustments in their transportation networks to try to get their economies running again without setting off a second wave of infections.

-Solutions include putting red stickers on the floor to tell bus passengers in Milan how far apart to stand.
+In Italy, Milan is putting red stickers on the floor to tell bus passengers how far apart to stand.
 The Dutch are putting on longer, roomier trains.
 Berlin and many other cities are opening up more lanes to bicyclists.
 And in Britain, bus passengers are using the middle or rear doors to reduce the risk to the driver.